danhorst/danhorst.com/content/writing/tech-debt.md

 - Implementation choices

 Thus "paying down" technical debt involves _remediating_ one of these aspects of the [software development life cycle (SDLC)][3].
-This isn’t a simple problem space but it is common enough that some patterns have emerged.
+This isn’t a simple problem space but it is prevalent enough that patterns have emerged.
 That’s why [accumulation of technical debt][4] is one of the [Bottlenecks of Scaleups][5].

 [1]: https://en.wikipedia.org/wiki/Technical_debt